 - The Big Bend Coalition Against Human Trafficking (BBCAHT), an information-sharing coalition comprised of federal, state and local law enforcement, state agencies, the faith community, and social service agencies and led by the U.S. Attorney for the Northern District of Florida;

-- The FSU Center for the Advancement of Human Rights who has been providing direct services to immigrant trafficking victims, particularly legal representation and case management, and has been a leader in Florida and nationally in the area of human of trafficking; and
+- The FSU Center for the Advancement of Human Rights who has been providing direct services to immigrant trafficking victims and survivors, particularly legal representation and care management, and has been a leader in Florida and nationally in the area of human of trafficking; and

-- Community groups and others who want to learn more about trafficking and assist trafficking survivors.
+- Community groups and others who want to learn more about trafficking and assist trafficking victums and survivors.